 Below you will find answers to the most popular questions students ask of the Registrar’s Office.

-The office is located in Room S-315, above the Main Lobby.
+The office is in Room S-315, above the Main Lobby in 199 Chambers St.

 What is the Registrar’s Office phone number?

 |Early Registration||Mid March||Early October||Early October||Mid March|

 |Regular Registration||August||November||Early January||Week before first day of classes|

 |Late Registration*||First week of classes||First day of classes||First week of classes||First day of classes|

 *Subject to change based upon enrollment.
 Please check our Registration Date and Times for the most up to date information.

 When can I get the Schedule of Classes?

 The schedule of classes is available on the web prior to early registration.